singularityware/singularityware.github.io/pages/docs/user-docs/user-guide.md

 Singularity supports existing and traditional HPC resources as easily as installing a single package onto the host operating system.
 Custom configurations may be achieved via a single configuration file, and the defaults are tuned to be generally applicable for shared environments.

-Singularity can run on host Linux distributions from RHEL6 (RHEL5 for versions lower then 2.2) and similar vintages, and the contained images have been tested as far back as Linux 2.2 (approximately 14 years old).
+Singularity can run on host Linux distributions from RHEL6 (RHEL5 for versions lower than 2.2) and similar vintages, and the contained images have been tested as far back as Linux 2.2 (approximately 14 years old).
 Singularity natively supports InfiniBand, Lustre, and works seamlessly with all resource managers (e.g. SLURM, Torque, SGE, etc.) because it works like running any other command on the system.
 It also has built-in support for MPI and for containers that need to leverage GPU resources.

 ## A High Level View of Singularity